 In our world services we still have two more important executive problems.
 One is the lack of money to hire full-time top executives for A.A.
 World Services, Inc. and for the A.A.
 Grapevine.
-In our World Services Office, we can now afford only a part-time general manager.
-In the Grapevine we must rely on a volunteer.
-Of course each of these executives has paid staff assistants.
+In our World Services Office, we can now afford only a part-time general manager24.
+In the Grapevine we must rely on a volunteer.25 Of course each of these executives has paid staff assistants.
 But the fact that one of our top executives can only give half his time and the other one considerably less is by no means an ideal situation.

 A chief-executive-in-fact should be constantly on the job, and ours cannot be.
 Someday we may be able to correct this defect.
 Even then, however, we should not make the mistake of hiring full-time executives who, lacking the necessary experience and calibre, are willing to work cheaply.
 No more expensive blunder than this could possibly be made.
 Outstanding ability in a volunteer, or a part-timer, is definitely preferable to that.

 The second executive difficulty is inherent in our A.A. situation.
 Our key people at Headquarters are A.A. members; they have to be.
-Therefore the executives and their staffs are friends in A.A., members of the same club.
+Therefore, the executives and their staffs are friends in A.A., members of the same club.
 This sometimes makes it hard for an executive to give firm guidance and equally hard for his A.A. friends to accept it.
 Our A.A. executives find that they not only have to run a business; they must also keep their friends.
 In turn, those working under them have to realize seriously that we really do have a business to conduct as well as a cooperative spiritual enterprise to foster.
-Therefore a reasonable amount of discipline and direction is a necessity.
-Those who cannot or will not see this are not well suited for Headquarters work.
-Although excessive apartness or roughshod authority is to be rejected in an executive, nobody should complain if he is both friendly and firm.
-These problems are not insoluble; we do solve them right along, mostly by the application of A.A. principles.
-Problems of this sort occasionally crop up, but General Service Headquarters is not constantly beset with them.
-Because of the exceptional dedication of our people, a degree of harmony and effectiveness prevails that is unusual in the conduct of an outside business.
+Therefore, a reasonable amount of discipline and direction is a necessity.

-&lt;sup>19 Since 1960 G.S.O. has had a full-time general manager.
+24 Since 1960 G.S.O. has had a full-time general manager.

-&lt;sup>20 Today there is a full-time editorial staff of two people and a part-time art director.
+25 Today there is a full-time editorial staff of two people and a part-time art director.